thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 Wait!
 Don’t leave just yet!
 Fortunately, it's nothing like the math classes you’ve likely been subjected to in school.

 Programming differs from math in two important ways.
 Firstly, when writing programs you’re always accompanied by a partner.
 As with any good group-work the division of labor in this relationship is rather lopsided.
 Your partner in this case is, of course, the computer.
-While being far more rational than you (someone had to say it), the computer can’t think for itself and will do virtually anything you ask it to.
+While being far more rational than you (someone had to say it), the computer is too stupid to think for itself and will do virtually anything you ask it to.
 Its toil frees you from solving for x for the zillionth time in a cramped chair and desk.
 Delegating this task of evaluation to the computer turns an otherwise monotonous task into a creative one.

 Secondly, and most importantly, programming languages have collections.
 Most math curricula in schools deal exclusively with scalar types.
 That is every value, or placeholder for a value, in an expression is indivisible.
 4 is a scalar value as is 273.45.
 Numbers, in this case, and their accompanied operations like addition  are frequently insufficient for all but the most boring of programs.
 Collections enable us to group many values together and manipulate them as one value.